-I met Hysan’s Corporate Sustainability Manager, Konnie Yu, in the elegant lift lobby of Hysan Place, with green fingers at the ready.
+I met Hysan’s Corporate Sustainability Manager, Konnie Yu, in the elegant lift lobby of Hysan Place.
+My green fingers at the ready.
 “Will we walk?”
 I asked her.
 “No, we’ll take the lift,” she replied.
 The lift?
 Where is this farm?
 “And after the farm, I can show you the artificial wetland as well,” Konnie told me.

 Intrigued, I step into the plush elevator.
-With a gentle whoosh, we speed 10 floors to the glass-ceilinged reception area.
+With a gentle whoosh, we speed ten floors to the glass-ceilinged reception area.
 “Did you know the lifts are double deckers?” asked Konnie.
-“It means they people don’t need to wait so long and, of course, it’s far more energy efficient,” she added.
+“It means people don’t need to wait so long.
+And, of course, it’s far more efficient,” she added.

 I know that Hysan has a strong vision for sustainability.
-Talking with Mark Tung, General Manager of Corporate Communications, I learned about Hysan’s long term plans to invest in pedestrian footbridges, and even move some traffic into road tunnels.
-I also knew that Hysan Avenue achieved the highest Beam Plus Platinum certificate for its environmental credentials.
+Talking with Mark Tung, General Manager of Corporate Communications, I learned about Hysan’s long term plans to invest in pedestrian footbridges, and others ways to improve connectivity.
+I also knew that Hysan Avenue achieved the highest BEAM Plus Platinum certificate for its environmental credentials.